 Zechariah 9:1-17, Revelation 17:1-18, Psalms 145:1-21, Proverbs 30:32

-If you want to partner with the Daily Audio Bible in these remaining days of this year, obviously your contributions are tax-deductible, and we’ll certainly send you a receipt and we thank you beyond words.
-But as I say most every day, the reality is this doesn’t happen if we don’t do this together.
-So, thank you, thank you for your partnership.
-There’s a link on the homepage at dailyaudiobible.com.
-If you’re using the app, you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.
+If you want to partner with the Daily Audio Bible here in the final days of the year, thank you profoundly, thank you with all humility.
+The Global Campfire is us, and it wouldn’t be here if us weren’t here if we weren’t here in this together.
+And, so, thank you for your partnership.
+There is a link on the homepage at dailyaudiobible.com.
+If you are using the app, you can press the Give button in the upper right-hand corner, or the mailing address is PO Box 1996 Spring Hill Tennessee 37174.

 And that’s it for today.
 I’m Brian I love you and I’ll be waiting for you here tomorrow.